Home Location The Apartments How to Book Helpful Information Things to Do Contact Us

 Buses

 A good public bus system runs from Paphos Airport to Paphos and Coral Bay, passing through the tourist areas.
 There are also routes up to the old town and market.
-Prices are a standard €1 for all single routes, or €2 for a whole day pass.
-Children under 12 travel free.
+Prices are a standard €1.50 for all single routes.
+Evening rates can be higher.

 For timetables see: http://www.pafosbuses.com - the OSYPA Bus company web site.
 There are variations between summer and winter.